reaktor/trellol/README.md

 * Read/write [user authorization token](https://trello.com/docs/gettingstarted/index.html#getting-an-application-key)
 * Board id

 These configuration values should be set in conf file in Trellol.
-You will also need modules [pymouse](https://github.com/SavinaRoja/PyUserInput) and [Trolly](https://github.com/plish/Trolly) installed (refer to their documentation for detailed installation information and additional dependencies).
+You will also need modules [pymouse](https://github.com/SavinaRoja/PyUserInput) and [Trolly](https://github.com/plish/Trolly) installed (Refer to their documentation for detailed installation information and additional dependencies).

 Further dependencies are platform-specific: